suzheng123/dodgeBlock_game/README.md

 player earn 1 point for each passed non-collided enemy-block

-automate end the game if player-block collides with any enemy-block
+End the game if player-block collides with any enemy-block automatically